tanujbhakre/api-gateway/README.md

 # api-gateway

 This application implements API Gateway pattern.

+Security in implemented with the help spring security.

-Adds security by using spring security.
-And uses JWT to create token.
+Applications uses JWT to create token for authenticating and authorizing.

-Configured users
+Application manages user information in a state less manner without using sessions.

+Below are the configured users:

 	Username : user
 	Password : 123456
 	Roles: User

 	Username : admin
 	Password : 123456
 	Roles: User, admin

-For authentication use /api/login POST request with body {"username":"USER_NAME","password":"USER_PASSWORD"}
+For authentication use /api/login POST request with body
+	{"username":"user","password":"123456"}/{"username":"admin","password":"123456"}

-If the user is authenticated in the response token is attached to header X-AUTH-TOKEN.
+If the user is authenticated in the response token is attached to header key X-AUTH-TOKEN.

-For subsequent requests user should send the token as part of header with header value as X-AUTH-TOKEN
+For subsequent requests token is expected as part of header with header key as X-AUTH-TOKEN.

-Following resources are available:
+Following resources are available in application:

 	/test (GET) - anybody can use it does not requires authentication.

 	/authorized (GET) - authenticated user with User roles can access it.

 	/admin (GET) - only user with Admin roles can access it.